ThomasFrentzel/Recovery-of-Formal-Languages/README.md

 ## Functionality

-The script reads input files named `test1.txt`, `test2.txt`, etc., processes the contents, and performs operations based on the parsed expressions.
+The script reads input files named `test1.txt`, `test2.txt`, etc., processes the contents, and performs operations based on the parsed expressions that are given.

 ### Operations Supported: